comment

 James May, Richard Hammond and Jeremy Clarkson in ‘The Grand Tour' (Prime Video)

 All good things must come to an end – and most bad things, too.
-When it was reported on Saturday that ex-Top Gear stars Jeremy Clarkson, Richard Hammond and James May were parting ways after 21 years as a trio, you couldn’t really describe it as “going out with a bang”.
+When it was announced earlier this year that ex-Top Gear stars Jeremy Clarkson, Richard Hammond and James May would part ways after 22 years as a trio, you couldn’t really describe it as “going out with a bang”.
 A backfiring car exhaust, at a push.
 No, this could more accurately be described as an anticlimax – the Top Gear bandwagon’s slow crawl to a halt after burning up the last dregs of premium unleaded.

-The long and short of it is this: W Chump & Sons, the production company belonging to Clarkson, Hammond, and May, has reportedly dissolved.
-The Grand Tour, Prime Video’s motoring, travel, and heterosexual banter-themed series and de facto successor to Top Gear, has seemingly recorded its final episode – or at least the final one with this presenting lineup.
-(The last hurrah, a special in which the three of them travel to Zimbabwe, is yet to come out.)
-The reasons for this may not have been specified, but it doesn’t take too many deductive acrobatics to hazard a guess.
+The long and short of it is this: W Chump & Sons, the production company belonging to Clarkson, Hammond, and May, has dissolved.
+The Grand Tour, Prime Video’s motoring, travel, and heterosexual banter-themed series and de facto successor to Top Gear, released its final episode today, 13 September.
+(The last hurrah, a special in which the three of them travel to Zimbabwe, was described by The Independent’s critic Nick Hilton as “a genuine closing of a chapter”.)
+Clarkson has claimed that the show is ending because “I’m too old and fat to get into the cars that I like and not interested in driving those I don’t.”
+But there are surely other reasons for this departure – and it doesn’t take too many deductive acrobatics to hazard a guess what they are.
 For two decades, the three presenters have been peddling the same regressive, unedifying programming, dogged along the way by a procession of controversies.
 If the series are popular and profitable – as, for years, they undoubtedly were – this isn’t seen as a problem.
 But now?
 It just might be.

 In its pomp, Top Gear was one of the BBC’s biggest success stories.
 From 2003 to 2015, Clarkson, Hammond and May were three of the most visible and popular presenters on British television.
 It is doubtless Top Gear’s massive viewership that allowed the series to weather a run of controversies – homophobic jokes; racist jokes; ableist jokes; jokes involving the use of terrible slurs; jokes about the murders of sex workers.
 It wasn’t until Clarkson physically assaulted a producer that he was deposed as host, with Hammond and May voluntarily following him out the door.
 Thus was The Grand Tour born.